What DOES it do to your head?

 I have almost no memories of my father speaking to me while growing up.
 Or my siblings for that matter.
 One of the few good memories I have goes back to the days when we traveled around Mexico following rodeos.
 We could sit in his truck for hours going from city to city and he would not utter a single word.
 One time I took a little radio with me.
 It had a cassette and CD player integrated.
 I remember it was bright red and yellow.
 I really liked that.
 That day I casually bought a few bootleg CDs of a popular comedian of the time.
 I popped one in, and suddenly the 2 – 3hr drive was filled with our laughter.
 I don’t remember him ever laughing like that unless he was drunk.
 Every time I traveled with him after that, I always tried to take that little radio with me.

-I have no memories of him before I was 5.
+I have no memories of him in my early years.
 Except one.
 Him yelling at my mother as she sat on the edge of the bed crying.
 I must’ve seen that through a crack in the door.
 Then nothing until I was 6 and in every faint memory I have, he was drinking.
 He laughed when he drank.
 The problem always was when he was sober.

 The idea of ever wanting to be like him never crossed my mind.
-Do boys think of being like their fathers when they were young?
+Do boys think of being like their fathers?
 I don’t recall ever wanting to be like anyone to be honest.
 I don’t really know why that is.

 Years later, sometime around my 3rd year of sobriety I became the secretary of an AA meeting where I met a group of people who fundamentally changed the course of my life.
 By then all of them had moved on to different stages of their lives.
 I was there to do what they once did when I first looked for an answer to my drinking problem.
 I sat at the table where I met my first sponsor 8 years prior.
 I did all the things I saw them do for no other reason than, I did not know what to do with myself.
 I figured if I did exactly what I saw them do, my life would change.
 I was 29 years old at the time.